john-royal/alchemy-docs-astro/src/content/docs/guides/cloudflare-react-router.md

   order: 2
 ---

-# React Router

 This guide demonstrates how to deploy a [React Router](https://reactrouter.com/) (formerly Remix.js) application to Cloudflare with Alchemy.

 ## Create a new React Router Project

 Start by creating new React Router project using the [Cloudflare template](https://developers.cloudflare.com/workers/frameworks/framework-guides/react-router/).

 > [!NOTE]
 > This template assumes you're using wrangler.
 We will adapt it to Alchemy (and learn some Alchemy concepts along the way).

 ::: code-group